Why Does iPhone Keep Asking for Apple ID Password? Here's Why & Fix!

 Fix 5.
 Disable Require Passwords for Free Downloads

 Are you required to enter your Apple ID password when downloading a free app?
-Putting an end to it can be accomplished by saving the Apple ID password for free downloads:
+Putting an end to it can be accomplished by saving the Apple ID password for free downloads.
+Also, you can change another Apple ID account to download the apps.

 Step 1.
 Head to Settings and tap your name.